Irrigation

 1. Confirm whether the system uses an irrigation meter, main water service, or reclaimed water.

-2. Use a qualified JEA vendor or follow the utility-scheduled checkup program.
+2. Use a qualified JEA tester or follow the utility-scheduled checkup program.

 3. Repair and retest failed devices inside the JEA timeline.